aalyria/api/tools/nbictl/README.md

 ### delete-entity

-Delete the model NMTS Entity associated with the entity ID provided on the command line.
+Delete the model NMTS Entity associated with the entity ID provided on the command line, along with any relationships in which it participates.

 ### get-entity